sharmaanshul007/Load-Balancer-Visualization/README.md

 2. **Weighted Round Robin Algorithm**
 3. **Least Connections Algorithm**

-## Demo & Algorithms Implemented

-## 🎥 Demo

-Check out the key screens of the Load Balancer Visualization project in action! 🚀

----

 ### 🏠 Home Page
 The landing page where users can select different load balancing algorithms to visualize.